 - Weakness in your legs

-- A deep pain in your buttocks
+- A deep pain in your butt

 When to See a Doctor